-Xander Will has been a percussion instructor for The Consulting Arts since 2015.
+Alexander "Xander" Will has been a percussion instructor for The Consulting Arts since 2015.
 He has music plugged into every fiber of his being.
 He started learning piano at 5 and drums at 8; he also plays electric bass and guitar.
+Besides being a full-time graduate assistant for VCU, he is a sound tech for a local church.

 He performs for Sick Semper, a Virginia indie band, as well as occasionally for Late Night Cable (formerly Broad Shoulders) and Floorsweeper.
 He recorded and distributed an album of indie pop as Geese Howard, and has formerly performed and composed for numerous indie bands in the area, including Extraordinary Commission, Staring at the Ceiling, and Phosgene.
 He has performed at Virginia Commonwealth University for Student Jazz Day, studied under jazz specialist Sherman Irby at the Lincoln Center in New York City, and interned in sound engineering at the Sound of Music Studio in Scott’s Addition.